Search publications

 Sigma oscillations protect or reinstate motor memory depending on their temporal coordination with slow waves

 Targeted memory reactivation (TMR) during post-learning sleep is known to enhance motor memory consolidation but the underlying neurophysiological processes remain unclear.
-Here, we confirm the ben ...
+Here, we confirm the beneficial effect of auditory TMR on motor performance.
+At the neural level, TMR enhanced slow wave (SW ...

 Article GUID: 35726850